-Displaying items by tag: Varnum LLP
+Displaying items tagged: Varnum LLP

 A decade into the economic recovery, the region’s automotive suppliers continue to ride the wave of vehicle sales volume in the North Amercian and global auto market.
 Yet, many are bracing for an impending downturn, which analysts predict will occur somewhere in the early 2020s.
 Primarily, suppliers are planning on weathering any upcoming downturn by banking on investments in new technologies, including electric vehicles and automation, whether through increased R&D spending or through acquisitions.